-Please register me for the 17th Annual Employment Law Conference - a 2-day conference to be held at the Gold Coast on Thursday 1 & Friday 2 August 2024
+Please register me for the 10th Annual Melbourne Employment Law Conference - a 2-day conference to

-Delegates have 2 options for attending the 2024 conference - both cost the same. [] Registration type 1: Attend in person [code: GELAUG24] [] Registration type 2: Attend online [code: GELAUG24L0] [] Early Bird Registration - for registrations made on or before 14 June 2024 - \$1980 (\$1800 + \$180 GST) Discount Registration - for registrations made on or before 12 July 2024 - \$2145 (\$1950 + \$195 GST) [] Full Price Registration - \$2288 (\$2080 + \$208 GST) Multiple registration discount?
+Delegates have 2 options for attending the conference - both cost the same.
+Registration type 1: Attend in person [code: MELFEB25] Registration type 2: Attend online [code: MELFEB25L0] Early Bird Registration - for registrations made on or before 13 December 2024 - \$1980 (\$1800 + \$180 GST) Discount Registration - for registrations made on or before 31 January 2025 - \$2145 (\$1950 + \$195 GST) Full Price Registration - \$2288 (\$2080 + \$208 GST) Multiple registration discount?
 Discounts are available for multiple registrations: The more you send, the greater the discount.
-You can access the discount by contacting our Event Manager, Jenna Pickrell, to organise your registrations. jenna@tved.net.au or phone (03) 8601 7729. • 3 registrations - 5% discount for each delegate If you register 4 people at the same time you are entitled to a 10% discount for each delegate If you register 5 people or more people at the same time you are entitled to a 15% discount for each delegate.
+You can access the discount by registering using the "multiple registrations" option online, or contact our Conference Manager, Jenna Pickrell, to organise your registrations. jenna@tved.net.au or phone [03] 8601 7729.
+3 registrations - 5% discount for each delegate If you register 4 people at the same time you are entitled to a 10% discount for each delegate If you register 5 people or more people at the same time you are entitled to a 15% discount for each delegate.
 One-day only?
 We do accept bookings for attending one day only (either day 1 or day 2).
 To organise a one-day booking, please contact Jenna (details above).
 Conference Papers The papers from this conference will be available in electronic format approximately 1 week after the conference has been held.
 You can pre-order the papers now online via our website at www.tved.net.au.
-The papers are \$198 (\$180 + \$18 GST) (code: PGELAUG24).
-Mr/Mrs/Miss/Ms First Name Middle InitLast Name Preferred Name for nametag (if different from above) Position Firm Name Email Postal Address Phone Mobile PAYMENT □ Visa □ Bankcard □ American Express □ Mastercard Name on Card Expiry Date/ · Cardholder's Signature:
+The papers are \$198 (\$180 + \$18 GST) (code: E/PMELFEB25).
+Mr/Mrc/Micc/Mc First Namo Mr/Mrs/Miss/Ms First Name Middle InitLast Name Middle InitLast Name Preferred Name for nametag (if different from above) Middle InitLast Name Preferred Name for nametag (if different from above) Middle InitLast Name Preferred Name for nametag (if different from above) Position Firm Name Middle InitLast Name Middle InitLast Name Preferred Name for nametag (if different from above) Position Firm Name Email Postal Address Middle InitLast Name Middle InitLast Name Preferred Name for nametag (if different from above) Position Firm Name Email Postal Address

+Cardholder's Signature:

-^{} Note: This form will be a Tax Invoice for GST when you make a payment.
+\ Note: This form will be a Tax Invoice for GST when you make a payment.